danielbodnar/awesome-stars/README.md

 - [DevExpress/testcafe](https://github.com/DevExpress/testcafe) - A Node.js tool to automate end-to-end web testing.
 - [earthstar-project/earthstar](https://github.com/earthstar-project/earthstar) - Storage for private, distributed, offline-first applications.
 - [cezaraugusto/extension-create](https://github.com/cezaraugusto/extension-create) - (maintance) Create modern cross-browser extensions with no build configuration.
-- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is a secure browser isolation system that powers web app virtualization via zero trust remote browsing and a secure document gateway.
-In effect a secure reverse proxy or CORS-proxy.
-Embed
+- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Access the web from a browser you run on a server, rather than on your local device.
+For security, privacy and more!
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any Node.js module.
 Never fail to scale with Art
 - [taybenlor/runno](https://github.com/taybenlor/runno) - Browser-based runtime for programming languages and WASI binaries.
 - [BrainJS/brain.js](https://github.com/BrainJS/brain.js) - 🤖 GPU accelerated Neural networks in JavaScript for Browsers and Node.js